bavc/qctools/docs/playback_filters.md

 The **Metadata** option will overlay some metadata onto the image, including the presentation timestamp, frame size, and metadata from filters that perform crop detection and interlacement pattern detection.

+The **Action/Title Safe** option will overlay boxes to show the Action Safe and Title Safe areas as defined by SMPTE ST 2046-1 (2009).
+The Safe Action Area is a box that includes 93%  of the width and height and is drawn in yellow.
+The Safe Title Area is a box that includes 90% of the width and height and is drawn in green.
+Thanks much to @bbgdzxng1 for supporting this feature.

 ## Bit Plane {#bit-plane}

 This filter selects the bit position of each plane for display.
 Selecting 'None' for a plane will replace all values with 0x80 (middle gray for Y and no color for U or V).
 Selecting 'All' will send the display plane as is.
 Selecting 'Bit [1-8]' will display only that specific bit position of each pixel of the plane.
 For the Y plane a pixel will display as black if that bit is '0' or white if that bit is '1'.
 For U a pixel will be yellow-green if '0' purple if '1'.
 For V a pixel will be green for '0' and red for '1'.